arm-developer-tools/windowsperf/wperf/README.md

     stat                   Count events.If - e is not specified, then count default events. test                   Configuration information about driver and application confituration. sample                 Sample events.
-If -e is not specified, cycle counter will be the default sample source -e e1, e2...
+If -e is not specified, cycle counter will be the default sample source record                 Same as sample but also automatically spawns the process and pins it to the core specified by '-c'.
+                           You can define the process to spawn via '--pe_file' or use the end of the command line to write the command.
+                           All command line arguments afterwards are passed verbatim to the command.
+    -e e1, e2...
 Specify events to count.Event eN could be a symbolic name or in raw number.
                            Symbolic name should be what's listed by 'perf list', raw number should be rXXXX, XXXX is hex value of the number without '0x' prefix. when doing sampling, support -e e1:sample_freq1,e2:sample_freq2...
     -m m1, m2...
 Specify metrics to count. 'imix', 'icache', 'dcache', 'itlb', 'dtlb' supported.